-- An estimate of the number of households to be displaced and family characteristics (minorities, income levels, age, family size and owner/tenant status). - An estimate of the divisive or disruptive effect of relocations on the community, such as separation of residences from community facilities or separation of neighborhoods. - An estimate of the impact on the likely to receive displaced families. - An estimate of the number of businesses to be displaced and the general effect of the dislocation on the community's economy. - A general description of the housing available for sale in the area and the ability of WSDOT to provide replacement housing for the type of families likely to be displaced. - A general description of special relocation advisory services that will be necessary for identified unusual conditions. - A description of the actions proposed to remedy insufficient replacement housing, including housing of last resort. - A description of the types of transportation (all modes) used by those being relocated to reduce a decrease in their mobility. - Results of consultation with local officials, social agencies and community groups regarding the impacts on the affected community.
+- An estimate of the number of households to be displaced and family characteristics (minorities, income levels, age, family size and owner/tenant status). - An estimate of the divisive or disruptive effect of relocations on the community, such as separation of residences from community facilities or separation of neighborhoods. - An estimate of the impact on the families likely to be displaced. - An estimate of the number of businesses to be displaced and the general effect of the dislocation on the community's economy. - A general description of the housing available for sale in the area and the ability of WSDOT to provide replacement housing for the type of families likely to be displaced. - A general description of special relocation advisory services that will be necessary for identified unusual conditions. - A description of the actions proposed to remedy insufficient replacement housing, including housing of last resort. - A description of the types of transportation (all modes) used by those being relocated to reduce a decrease in their mobility. - Results of consultation with local officials, social agencies and community groups regarding the impacts on the affected community.

 Parcel specific information, such as the names and addresses of potential displacements, is not available at this stage of the process and should not be included in the environmental document.
-However, the social and community effects analysis must give the name and location of ethnic niche business that may be impacted by the project.
+However, the social and community effects analysis must give the number and type of businesses that are impacted and in addition to the race/ethnicity of the business owner and employees.
 The relocation information should be summarized in sufficient detail to adequately explain the relocation situation, anticipated problems, and proposed solutions (see Relocation Checklist).
 Aerial exhibits showing the relationship of the proposed alignments and proposed right of way boundaries to parcel boundaries clearly identifies possible impacts.
-A table identifying parcels, value, and generated tax revenue assist in identifying the magnitude of the impacts.
-The environmental document must include a statement that the acquisition and relocation program will be:
+A table identifying parcels, value, and generated tax revenue may assist in identifying the magnitude of the impacts.
+The environmental document must include a statement that:

-- Conducted in accordance with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended. - Relocation resources are available to all relocates without discrimination in compliance with WSDOT's Limited English Proficiency Plan.
+- The acquisition and relocation program will be conducted in accordance with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended. - Relocation resources are available to all people being relocated without discrimination in compliance with WSDOT's Limited English Proficiency Plan.

 Coordination with local governments, organizations and affected parties to reduce relocation impacts is encouraged by FHWA for large projects with a substantial number of displacements.
-Record the process used and how participants helped develop options to minimize adverse effects in the environmental document.
+The environmental document should explain the process used and how affected parties helped develop options to minimize adverse effects in the environmental document.

-458.06 Public Services and Utilities
+458.04(3) Public Services and Utilities